 Our marketplace connects dealers to a large audience of informed and engaged consumers.
 We offer multiple types of marketplace Listings subscriptions to dealers for the CarGurus marketplace in the U.S. (availability varies on our other marketplaces): Restricted Listings, which is free, and various levels of Listings packages, each of which requires a paid subscription.
+We offer our Listings product suite through a tiered set of packages.
+Listings are priced on a monthly, quarterly, semiannual, or annual subscription basis based on the dealer's inventory size, region, and our assessment of the ROI we expect to deliver.
+For improved performance, dealers can purchase higher Listings suite levels and add-ons available at an existing Listings suite level.
+Dealers may be renewed at higher rates commensurate with growth and updated performance expectations.

-- Restricted Listings.
+• Restricted Listings.
 We allow non-paying dealers to list their inventory in our marketplace as Restricted Listings.
 Restricted Listings do not display the name, address, website URL, or phone number of the relevant dealer and are subject to other limitations.
 Consumers can contact these dealers only through an anonymous, CarGurus-branded email address so the dealer does not receive any of the consumer's personal contact information from our platform.
-Dealers in our Restricted Listings tier are limited in the number of consumer connections they can receive in a month, with caps on lead volume based on the dealers' inventory size. - Paid Listings Subscriptions.
-Paying dealers are able to subscribe to one of four Listings package levels: Standard, Enhanced, Featured or Featured Priority.
+Dealers in our Restricted Listings tier are limited in the number of consumer connections they can receive in a month, with caps on lead volume based on the dealers' inventory size.

+Paid Listings Subscriptions.
+Paying dealers are able to subscribe to one of three Listings package levels: Enhanced, Featured, or Featured Priority.
+We no longer offer our Standard Listings package to new paying dealers; however, dealers that have historically subscribed to our Standard Listing package are allowed to continue subscribing to the package.
 These paid Listings packages are designed to provide dealers with a higher volume and quality of connections and leads from consumers than our Restricted Listings option.
-Dealers that subscribe to a paid Listings package gain the opportunity to connect with consumers directly through email, phone, and excluding Standard Listings subscriptions managed text and chat, an offering by which consumers communicate via real-time chat or text message with our agents who act on behalf of dealers.
+Dealers that subscribe to a paid Listings package gain the opportunity to connect with consumers directly through email, phone, and - excluding Standard Listings subscriptions - managed text and chat, an offering by which consumers communicate via real-time text message or chat with our agents who act on behalf of dealers.
 Listings for all paying dealers on our websites include a link to their website, dealership branding and information such as name, address, and hours of operation, and map directions to their dealership, helping consumers easily contact or visit the dealer, which we believe results in increased local brand awareness and walk-in traffic.
-A dealer that subscribes to our Featured Priority Listings package receives the same benefits of the Standard and Enhanced Listings packages, as well as opportunities for promotion of their Great Deal, Good Deal, and Fair Deal used inventory as well as their new inventory in a clearly labeled section at the top of the SRP as well as on the VDP of dealers in the Restricted Listings package.
+A dealer that subscribes to our Featured or Featured Priority Listings package receives the same benefits of the Standard and Enhanced Listings packages, as well as opportunities for promotion of their Great Deal, Good Deal, and Fair Deal used inventory as well as their new inventory in a clearly labeled section at the top of the SRP as well as on the VDP of dealers in the Restricted Listings package.
 Featured Priority listings are specifically promoted in the first position of the SRP.
-This premium placement for Featured and Featured Priority listings also receive premium branding in the ad slots on their own VDPs.
+This premium placement for Featured and Featured Priority listings generates increased connection volume relative to Standard or Enhanced Listings packages.
+Dealers in the Featured or Featured Priority Listing packages also receive premium branding in the ad slots on their own VDPs.